limo39/kwenda/INHERITANCE_FEATURE.md

 # Class Inheritance Feature

 ## Overview
-Added support for class inheritance in Kwenda/Lugha Yangu, allowing classes to inherit properties and methods from parent classes.
+Added support for class inheritance in Kwenda, allowing classes to inherit properties and methods from parent classes.

 ## Syntax
 Use colon (`:`) to specify inheritance: